About You Gut This

 Is You Gut This Worth Using?

-Overall, You Gut This has potential to help restore the balance of bacteria in the gut and improve the health of the digestive system.
-Most of the cultures in this have similar mechanisms to how they work with slight differences.
-The only downside is that they classify them as a subspecies and not a specific one.
-If you believe that fermented foods are the way to go and useful as probiotic sources, then this would be a good starter product.
-Another downside is that this is a little hard to find and not something that can be easily shipped right to your home.
+Overall, You Gut This has potential to restore gut bacteria balance and improve digestive system health.
+Most cultures work through similar mechanisms with slight differences.
+The downside is classifying them as subspecies rather than specific strains.
+If you believe fermented foods are effective probiotic sources, this would be a good starter product.
+Another drawback is limited availability and difficulty shipping directly to your home.